 While working on his successful series, Poïvet also produced independent stories for Vaillant.
 But he was also present in other magazines, such as Roger l'Écureuil ('Le Sous-marin Pirate') O.K. ('Marc Reynes'), Coq Hardi ('Maquis contre SS', 'L'Évasion du Capitaine Gilles', 'Colonel X'), Kid Magazine ('Les Aventures de Kid'), King-Kong (succeeding Calvo on 'King-Kong') and L'Intrépide ('Tumak, Fils de la Jungle').

-From 1953 to 1956 he was also active for the female press.
+From 1953 to 1956 Poïvet was also active for women's press.
 For magazines like Nous Deux, Bonnes Soirées, Femmes d'Aujourd'hui, La Vie en Fleurs, he created several stories and comic adaptations.
 At the same time Poïvet started out at Pilote, where he illustrated series such as 'Mark Trent' (1959-60), 'Fangio' (text by F. Dominique, 1960) and, most notably, 'Guy Lebleu' (text by Charlier, 1961-67).

 In 1976, he created 'Néfertati' for L'Écho des Savanes.
 Around the same time, he contributed to the Larousse collections 'L'Histoire de France en Bandes Dessinées', 'La Découverte du Monde en Bandes Dessinées', 'L'Histoire de la Chine' and 'Décourvrir la Bible'.
 In Circus, he made 'LÉchiquier Cubique', a story later published in album by Glénat.